rienst/blog/src/posts/using-a-monorepo-for-single-app-development.md

 }
 ```

-> All dependencies of all packages inside the workspace will be installed in the top-level `node_modules` directory.
+> I like to use the `@root-package/` prefix in the package name to make it clear that this package is part of our monorepo.

 We have now created a monorepo, which is useful if we have multiple applications and we want to share some common logic between them.
 We can create packages for the specific applications we are building, as well as for the logic we wish to share between them.